djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 ## AMD Radeon HD 7970

-I've got 2 of these cards which were bought back around April 2013 for Bitcoin mining.
+I've got 2 of these cards which were bought back in April 2013 for Bitcoin mining.

 [![My card 7970](/assets/2021-01-27/msi.jpg "7970"){:width="550px"}](/assets/2021-01-27/msi.jpg)